cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 1. Log in to [the StatusPage console for cloud.gov](https://manage.statuspage.io/pages/swcbylb1c30f)
 1. Click `Components` in the left sidebar
 1. In the main page area, click on the name of the component that experienced an outage (e.g. "Applications")
 1. At the bottom of the page, there is a graph of uptime.
-To add an outage, first hover your mouse over the day that you want to update
+Hover your mouse over the day that you want to update

+    {% asset statuspage-outage-popup.png alt="Screenshot showing a pop-up form to edit the duration of a system outage for a specific day" %}

+1. In the pop-up form that appears for that day, edit the time period for "Major outage" or "Partial outage" and then click the check mark icon in the top-right of the pop-up

+    {% asset statuspage-outage-popup-edit.png alt="Screenshot showing a pop-up form to edit the duration of a system outage for a specific day" %}

 ## Ensure a postmortem happens